 Q: Where is the charity located?

-A: The Atlanta charity was founded in Roswell, GA and it's day-to-day operations in Roswell, GA.
+A: The Atlanta charity was founded in Roswell, GA and it's day-to-day operations are in Roswell, GA.

 Q: What area does the charity serve?

-A: Currently the metro Atlanta area. (within 60 miles of Atlanta)
+A: Currently the metro Atlanta area. (within 60 miles of Roswell, GA)